JackDougherty/jack-site/_drafts/2019-01-01-sample-post.md

   - data visualization
   - web writing
 ---
+### Markdown formatting
+Text after header appears in new line.
+At the end of the line above, add two blank spaces to make next sentence appear on a new line.

 ### Link types
 - Visible link uses angle brackets <http://google.com>
 - [Embedded link: place text in brackets, URL in parentheses](http://google.com)